FlowX vs Make

 What each tool can accept (input) and produce (output) — text, image, audio, video, code.

-FlowX offers a free plan with basic features and paid plans for advanced capabilities.
+Offers a free tier with basic features and paid subscriptions for advanced enterprise capabilities.

 -